Brog4/community/LigiOpen.md

 The success of the UK in football can be attributed to a combination of factors including a long history and culture of the sport, investment in infrastructure and youth development, passionate fan base, competitive leagues, and a strong tradition of coaching and talent development.
-Additionally, the UK's historical influence on the global spread of football has contributed to its ongoing success in the sport.
+Additionally, the UK's historical influence on the global spread of football has contributed to its ongoing success in the sport. commit changes

 For Kenya to match or surpass the UK in football success, several key steps can be taken: